node-red/node-red-nodes/hardware/sensehat/README.md

 following values:

   - `acceleration.x/y/z` : the acceleration intensity in Gs
-  -`gyroscope.x/y/z` : the rotational intensity in radians/s
+  - `gyroscope.x/y/z` : the rotational intensity in radians/s
-  -`orientation.roll/pitch/yaw` : the angle of the axis in degrees -`compass` : the direction of North in degrees
+  - `orientation.roll/pitch/yaw` : the angle of the axis in degrees
+  - `compass` : the direction of North in degrees

 #### Environment events